gendetection/UnbiasedGenImage/README.md

 ```

 ℹ️ NOTE: By now, there's an easy GenImage download on [Google Drive](https://drive.google.com/drive/folders/1jGt10bwTbhEZuGXLyvrCuxOI0cBqQ1FS).
 We recommend downloading the GenImage dataset there and only downloading the metadata.csv from our dataverse. ℹ️

+### 2) Remove biases:

+As shown in our training code of the detectors (-> get_data.py and get_transform.py), you can create our Unbiased Genimage dataset by selecting the subset of images in a specific size range (or by content classes).
+Then align the jpeg QG using jpeg_augment.py.

 ## Code details